Joachim von Ribbentrop: Ambassador to the United Kingdom

 In August 1936, Hitler appointed Ribbentrop ambassador to the United Kingdom with orders to negotiate an Anglo-German alliance.
-Ribbentrop arrived to take up his position in October 1936.
+Ribbentrop arrived to take up his position in October 1936, formally presenting his credentials to King Edward VIII on 30 October.
 Ribbentrop's time in London was marked by an endless series of social gaffes and blunders that worsened his already-poor relations with the British Foreign Office.

 Invited to stay as a house guest of the 7th Marquess of Londonderry at Wynyard Hall in County Durham, in November 1936, he was taken to a service in Durham Cathedral, and the hymn Glorious Things of Thee Are Spoken was announced.
 As the organ played the opening bars, identical to the German national anthem, Ribbentrop gave the Nazi salute and had to be restrained by his host.

 At his wife's suggestion, Ribbentrop hired the Berlin interior decorator Martin Luther to assist with his move to London and help realise the design of the new German embassy that Ribbentrop had built there (he felt that the existing embassy was insufficiently grand).
 Luther proved to be a master intriguer and became Ribbentrop's favourite hatchet man.

 Ribbentrop did not understand the limited role in government exercised by 20th-century British monarchs.
-He thought that King Edward VIII, Emperor of India, could dictate British foreign policy if he wanted.
+He thought that Edward VIII could dictate British foreign policy if he wanted.
 He convinced Hitler that he had Edward's support, but that was as much a delusion as his belief that he had impressed British society.
 In fact, Ribbentrop often displayed a fundamental misunderstanding of British politics and society.
 During the abdication crisis in December 1936, Ribbentrop reported to Berlin that it had been precipitated by an anti-German Jewish-Masonic-reactionary conspiracy to depose Edward, whom Ribbentrop represented as a staunch friend of Germany, and that civil war would soon break out in Britain between supporters of Edward and those of Prime Minister Stanley Baldwin.
 Ribbentrop's civil war predictions were greeted with incredulity by the British people who heard them.
 Duke Carl Alexander of Württemberg had told the Federal Bureau of Investigation that Wallis Simpson, Edward's lover and a suspected Nazi sympathizer, had slept with Ribbentrop in London in 1936; had remained in constant contact with him; and had continued to leak secrets.